Go to news

 What’s new in Innovation Fund

-• In parallel to the main call, the first auction for mature renewable hydrogen projects is also open, within the framework of the European Hydrogen Bank initiative, which will close on 8 February 2024.
+• In parallel with this main call, the second auction for mature renewable hydrogen projects, under the framework of the European Hydrogen Bank initiative, was also launched on the same day, with a submission deadline of 20 February 2025.

 What exactly does technological novelty mean?

-We are not talking about R&D projects, which would reach a TRL7, but in this case we would be in a TRL8: the first industrial application of a technology (“first of a kind” projects) or with technologies that are not yet commercially available.
+We are not talking about R&D projects, which would reach a technological readiness level (TRL) 7, but in this case we would be in a TRL8: the first industrial application of a technology (first-of-a-kind projects) or with technologies that are not yet commercially available.
 Only projects that are innovative in relation to the state of the art will be financed.

 How are the avoided greenhouse gas emissions calculated?